Monkey pox | Monkeypox: Belgium becomes the first country to order mandatory quarantine for those infected | WORLD

 With the exception of the first case — the infected person had recently traveled to Nigeria — the patients were infected in the United Kingdom.

-According to the WHO’s health officer in Europe, Hans Kluge, the transmission could be driven by the fact that “the cases that are currently being detected are among people who have sex”, and many do not recognize the symptoms.
+According to the WHO’s health officer in Europe, Hans Kluge, the transmission might be driven by the fact that “the cases that are currently being detected are among people who have sex”, and many do not recognize the symptoms.

 Most of the cases in recent days have been in men who have sex with men and have sought treatment at sexual health clinics, Kluge said.